smartcontractkit/chainlink-cosmos/docs/GettingStartedWithGauntlet.md

 ### 3. Configure environment

-Create a `.env` file in the root directory of `chainlink-terra` and add the following line.
+Create a `.env` file in the root directory of `chainlink-cosmos` and add the following line.

 ```bash
 MNEMONIC=replace with your mnemonic